 A very brief outline of certain immigration procedures and policies relevant to those intending to invest and/or establish a business in New Zealand, and to live and work in New Zealand for that purpose is set out below.
-The Immigration New Zealand website, immigration.govt.nz, includes introductory information on government immigration instructions, as well as downloadable forms and guides.
+The Immigration New Zealand website, www.immigration.govt. nz, includes introductory information on government immigration instructions, as well as downloadable forms and guides.

-As at 22 April 2021, entry to New Zealand from all countries except Australia remains strictly controlled to help prevent the spread of Covid-19.
-Immigration New Zealand has postponed certain visa programmes, including the Skilled Migrant Category Resident Visa.
-In addition, temporary visa applications from outside New Zealand or a quarantine-free travel zone are currently suspended, with a small number of exemptions.
-The list of exemptions is available on the Immigration NZ website.
+In April 2021, entry to New Zealand from all countries except Australia was strictly controlled to help prevent the spread of Covid-19.
+Immigration New Zealand postponed certain visa programmes, including the Skilled Migrant Category Resident Visa.
+In addition, temporary visa applications from outside New Zealand or a quarantine-free travel zone were suspended, with a small number of exemptions.
+In July 2022, the New Zealand Government phased out border exceptions and re-opened the border to visitors and students to connect New Zealand with the world again.
+On 4 July